mikiones/OpenCookBook/reciptes/en/RoastedDackLegs.md

 ## 3. Roast the potatos

-Once the potatos are done, remove the **duck legs** from the oven
+Once the potatos are done, remove the **duck legs** from the oven, transfer them to plate

-Add **drain potatos** with generous pinch of **salt** and give everything a good mix up until coated in all of the duck fat ( add a bit of olive oil if thy looking dry)
+Add **draind potatos** with generus pinch of **salt** to pot(one thy cooked in) and pour all liqid from roasting pan, mix gently untill all potatos are covered in duck grees, add bit of olive oil if potatos looks dry

+put **greesed potatos** to rosting pan and move around to make enough space in middle for duck legs, more thy spaced apart-cripier thy going to be

-Return try to oven for 50 min further, or until the duck is cooked thrugth (no pink meet!) and potatos are gold and crispy
+return **rosted duck legs** and pan and return all to oven for futher 50 min or untill duck is cooked thru (no pink meet) and potatos are gold and crispy

 ## 4. Make redcurrent Souce